GateNLP/gateplugin-Format_Bdoc/docs/index.md

 * File extension: `.bdocmp`
 * Mime type: `text/bdocmp`
 * Document is represented in the binary MessagePack format ([https://msgpack.org/index.html](https://msgpack.org/index.html)).
 This results in very small files.
-* As with JSON, shared objects are not preserved and converted into separate equal objects.
+* As with JSON, shared objects are not preserved and instead converted into separate equal objects.